null

 Where to Grow a Snake Plant

-How to Plant a Snake Plant
+How to Repot a Snake Plant

-1. Choose a plastic container (with drainage holes) that's no more than ⅓ larger than the root ball of the plant.
-Why plastic?
-The roots of snake plants grow pretty aggressively and may actually crack a terracotta pot.
+1. Choose a plastic container with drainage holes that's no more than 1-2 inches larger in diameter than the root ball of the plant.

-3. Place the plant in the container, making sure the top of the root ball is about an inch below the rim to leave room for watering.
-Fill in more soil around the root ball and press gently.
+3. Gently remove your snake plant from its current pot and place it in its new container, making sure the top of the root ball is about an inch below the rim to leave room for watering.

 How to Water a Snake Plant